-Because our goal is to send you home from Conference bursting with new ideas and knowledge, we thought we’d add something special to each day—a BIG idea.
-These are ideas and messages that can impact and empower the way you think, the way you act, the way you work.
+Because our goal is to send you home from conference bursting with new ideas and knowledge, we’re featuring something special each day—a BIG idea.
+These are ideas and messages that can impact and empower the way you think, act, and work.

-PLA thanks Penguin Group (USA) for its support of this event.
+PLA thanks Penguin for its support of this event.